vectordxy/stayedcss/README.md

 <br/>

-# Unlock the Full Potential of Next.js Apps With a CSS Library Designed for Simplicity and Performance 🚀
+## What is StayedCSS

-> StayedCSS - beta version
+### Unlock the Full Potential of Next.js Apps With a CSS Library Designed for Simplicity and Performance 🚀

 StayedCSS is a static CSS library designed for **Next.js App Router**, offering full support for both server and client components.
 With a simple syntax similar to basic CSS, it enables efficient styling and aims to be the next-generation CSS library for the Next.js App Router.